oestrich/blog.oestrich.org/_posts/2018-04-11-looking-at-supervision-trees.md

 While doing this I was able to rework some of the tree.
 I pushed `Game.Config` further up the tree since that seems important.
 I also pushed more GenServers into the `Cache` sub-tree since they were similar.

 One of the other reasons I did this was to figure out how to split up the app on separate nodes.
-This excercise taught me that it's currently not as easy as I was hoping.
+This exercise taught me that it's currently not as easy as I was hoping.
 I figure the `Web` tree could be pulled off without doing much of anything, yet I found out that the `Game` tree is connected in a few spots that prevent it from immediately being pulled off.
 This would have been an annoying lesson to learn as I did that, now I know before hand and can fix the problems I found first.

 In going multi-node, each of the first level would be good as a separate OTP app in an umbrella app.
 I had previously started with that but the application was too new for that to be useful.
 If I split them up again, I can boot nodes that are just for web, just for telnet connections, or just the world.
 I think this is a next step for going multinode.

 I hope this was useful reading through seeing why I picked what I did and also finding out I had a few things ordered wrong.
-I hope you go through your own apps and try out a similar excercise on them.
+I hope you go through your own apps and try out a similar exercise on them.

 [elixir-youtube]: https://www.youtube.com/watch?v=W0BR_tWZChQ
 [exventure-github]: https://github.com/oestrich/ex_venture